pongiof/csv-linkedin-scraper/README.md

 # csv-linkedin-scraper

-Given an input CSV with a list of Linkedin profile URLs, scrapes education and work experience and outputs it into an output CSV.
+Given an input CSV with a list of Linkedin profile URLs, scrapes education and work experience and dumps the data into an output CSV.

-The input CSV must contain the profile URLs in the first column, the other column will be preserved in output CSV.
+The input CSV must contain the profile URLs in the first column, any other column will be copied in the output CSV.

 ## Dependencies